centreon/centreon-documentation/fr/releases/centreon-core.md

 #### Correctifs

 - [APIv2] Use poller's page ACL rights on Topology API endpoints
-- [Configuration] InfluxDB configuration columns are deleted in Broker form
 - [Downtime] Can not remove/delete periods when configuring recurrent downtime
 - [Graph] Anchor point does not follow line path for stacked graphs
 - [Platform Topology] Update Exception handling